 C. Speech Writer

-- Task: Mix your wit with words to create speeches and spiels that affect people upon hearing them.
+- Mix your wit with words to create speeches and spiels that affect people upon hearing them.
 Stand a chance to have one of the coveted election jobs that exist only on presidential campaigns for senior public officials.
 As you write, bear in mind that you should infuse the campaign message in every speech you make.

 Must: Your Bachelor’s Degree comes as a plus.
 Background in the economic and social issues works to your advantage, too.